JonnieFiveBikes/HCL_Commerce_Store/UPDATES.md

    of the fields available in the marketing content tool.
 The source code is provided and can be customized to render in the storefront while making use of additional fields.
 Some Marketing content fields that are NOT currently used by the react component in the application include:

    - Any Marketing content type with 'click action type' = 'Predefined click action'
    - Any Marketing content type with 'click action type' = 'Predefined click action for promotion'
    - Marketing content type 'Asset' with 'Number of click action' = 'Multiple (Image Map)'

+1. Among Page Composer enabled widgets and layouts:
+   1. `Product Summary`, `SKU List`, `Attribute filter` are designed for B2B Product Page.
+   2. `Product Details` is designed for Product page.